The Dean Trust

 Ofsted 2010/11 Leadership of more than one school

 The Dean Trust is a Multi Academy Trust comprising of Ashton on Mersey School, which is led by Mr Aidan Moloney.
 The school is a lead Teaching School that has achieved five consecutive ‘Outstanding’ judgements with Ofsted.
-We are also very proud of our other secondary schools; Broadoak in Partington, which is also an ‘Outstanding’ school and The Lord Derby Academy, Knowsley, a school which has seen significant change and improvement.
+We are also very proud of our other secondary schools; Broadoak in Partington, which is a ‘good’ school and The Lord Derby Academy, Knowsley, a school which has seen significant change and improvement.
 Forest Gate Academy is a popular oversubscribed primary school which has been judged as ‘Good’ by Ofsted.
 New additions to The Dean Trust include Dean Trust Ardwick, Park View Academy and Partington Central Academy.
 Committed to securing outcomes for all children, the Trust led by Ashton currently supports many schools in the Northwest.

 What is an Academy?